Roboy/animus_debug_client/README.md

 Just use Python 3.7 and you are good.

 ## Store Cyberselves Account
-Write them in environment variables.
+Write the username and password in environment variables.
 This way the email and password do not appear in this public repository.

 ```
 # Animus Debug Client